ansible-buch/cbi/README.md

   environments
 - Supports K3s and Docker

-It has been successfully tested on:
+The K3s environment has been successfully tested on:

 - Debian 12
 - Ubuntu 24.04
 - Rocky Linux 9
 - openSUSE Leap 15

+The Docker environment has been successfully tested on:

+- Debian 12

 <br/>